Fast-64/fast64/fast64_internal/z64/README.md

 - `4`: Color Non-linear Interpolation
 - `5`: Texture Cycle (like a GIF)

-Note: for HackerOoT users, you can choose to toggle exporting the `ENABLE_ANIMATED_MATERIALS` ifdef around the segment call from the display list with the `Use Segment for Animated Materials` checkbox in the material's `Dynamic Material Properties` panel.
-This is not mandatory and only there for convenience.

-For the color types you will also have a `Keyframe Length` field, this corresponds to the length of the animation.
+For the LERP and non-linear interpolation color types you will also have a `Keyframe Length` field, this corresponds to the length of the animation. `Draw Color` (type 2) can use environment color but it's not mandatory unlike the other ones.

 Both texture scroll types will use the same elements:
 - `Step X`: step value on the X axis